Skip to main content

 Dual Diagnosis Treatment in Lexington, KY

 Suffering with dual diagnosis can complicate both of the diagnoses someone may be suffering with.
 Not only is a mental health diagnosis difficult to undergo, but complicating that with substance abuse can cause the mental health concerns to be exacerbated and harder to treat.
-There is help and hope for both.
+We understand how challenging it can be to navigate the risk factors of dual diagnosis, but please know that support and resources are available to help you through this difficult journey.

 If you or a loved one are struggling with mental health and substance abuse issues, Lexington Addiction Center can help.
 Our team of professionals who can help you through the process of finding help to begin regaining control of your life.
 Contact us today.